How Twitter got me to run in the snow

 I can’t say it was all fun and games.
 The rest of the day I was exhausted and my legs are still pretty sore.
 But, if I hadn’t looked at the Central Ohio Primary Care Twitter feed yesterday, it is likely I would not have had the motivation to run or be active.
 It’s funny what can be motivating.

 Each week, it is my plan to do something new with a healthy twist to it and document it here.
 It could simply be trying a new health shake or going to a yoga class.
 I will continue to look on Facebook and Twitter for ideas.
-It would be great to have your ideas and comments as well.
+It would be great to have your ideas and comments as well on our health blog.

 Please remember, any application of the techniques, ideas, and suggestions in this document are at the reader’s sole discretion and risk.
 Always consult your physician or health care professional before performing any new exercise program, particularly if you are pregnant, nursing, elderly, or if you have any chronic or recurring conditions.